kdestasio/bidsQC/uoTutorial.md

     - Click "Create repository"
     - At the command line, make sure you are in your study directory.
 If you are not `cd` into it.
     - Follow the GitHub instructions to "create a new repository on the command line" by copy and pasting each command into your terminal.
-    - Be sure to add, commit, and push the bidsQC directory and contents as well.
+    - This is a good time to create your .gitignore file.
+Let's initialize it to ignore the folder that will contain our bids data, as well as our pycache.
         ```
-        git add bidsQC/; git commit -m "Add bidsQC directory.
-Contents from https://github.com/kdestasio/bidsQC.git"; git push
+        cat > .gitignore
         ```
+        Then press enter.
+Now your cursor should be on the next line.
+Type the following on two seperate lines.
+        ```
+        bids_data/
+        __pycache__/
+        ```
+        Press Ctrl+D when finished.

+    - Be sure to add, commit, and push the .gitignore file nad the bidsQC directory and contents using the following commands.
+        ```
+        git add .gitignore bidsQC/
+        git commit -m "Add bidsQC directory.
+Contents from https://github.com/kdestasio/bidsQC.git"
+        git push
+        ```
     - You may need to generate a Personal access token if you haven't yet done so.
 This is what you use when asked for a password when pushing a repo.
 To generate a token, click your User icon in the top right of the github page.
-Then select Settings > Developer settings > Personal access tokens > Generate new token.
+Then select **Settings > Developer settings > Personal access tokens > Generate new token**.
 See the [github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on setting the token scope.
 Be sure to save the token somewhere secure where you can look it up later, like a password manager, or you will have to recreate it.

-***NOTE:** If you take the option of using version control at the level of the `studyName` folder, you will want to familiarize yourself with the `.gitignore` file to ensure you are not commiting any participant data or other sensitive information to your repository.
-The likelihood is that you will need to use a `.gitignore` file regardless, but it's essential if you will have participant data in your folder.

 ## Accessing the tutorial data